Real food for kids matters — it’s not only for adults!

 Now it’s your turn

 Convenience, cost, time, and picky-eaters lead many parents to the boxed mac n’ cheese or drive-through window.
+(For kids that refuse to eat anything too different, check out these crockpot recipes for picky eaters.)

 With a look at what real food is, the benefits it brings to healthy kids, and my favorite tips for making the transition, I hope this article motivates you to skip the drive-thru.